Self-Paced eLearning Courses

 Format: Self-paced online modules

-Upcoming modules will address additional topics, including breastfeeding assessment, variations and challenges for the breastfeeding parent and infant, breastmilk expression and supplementation, and more!
+Upcoming modules will address additional topics, including variations and challenges for the breastfeeding infant, breastmilk expression and supplementation, and more!

 The efforts to manage behavioural disturbances in dementia involve non-pharmacologic approaches and pharmacologic treatments.
 This online self-learning course is designed to support family physicians in implementing behaviour assessment and management of patients with dementia, situating the appropriate use of antipsychotics within the local care team strategies in Alberta.